For years, student loan scams have been tempting borrowers with empty or misleading promises that…

 Debt, despite how essential it is for many American families trying to afford college, can be in and of itself the cause for quite a bit of stress.
 When you factor in the further difficulty students are having finding employment after graduation, and loan management companies that can be less than forthcoming with information that could ease your repayment burdens, the tension only grows.
 Wouldn’t it be great if there was a trick or a quick fix to help get you debt-free?
 This is the pitch of various scam artists that prey upon those who’ve been made vulnerable by mounting debt and the perception of dwindling options.
 These are just a few of the student loan scams you’ll want to look out for.

-The first and best rule to follow to help student loan, scholarship or any other kind of scam is to operate under the belief that no one wants to go out of their way to give you free money.
-This simple line of thought will keep you weary of “pre-approval” for things you didn’t apply for or a debt relief plan offering “instant forgiveness.”
+The first and best rule to follow to help avoid federal student loan scams, scholarship scams, or any other kind of scam is to operate under the belief that no one wants to go out of their way to give you free money.
+This simple line of thought will keep you wary of “pre-approval” for things you didn’t apply for or a debt relief plan offering “instant forgiveness.”
 Matt Ribe, the senior director of legislative affairs and corporate secretary for the National Foundation for Credit Counseling, calls these the “too good to be true” scams.
 While the idea of a quick fix or an easy way out can seem like a miracle, most scams like these crumble under even the slightest of scrutiny.

 This tactic is also used in conjunction with scholarship promises.
 You should never have to pay for a scholarship.
 Some red flags to look for: “Guaranteed or your money back” “Processing fee” “We need your credit card or banking information to hold the scholarship.”
 If you hear any of these claims, head for the hills.